-This course focuses on management aspect of IT security.
-The topics introduced are governmental regulations and laws on information security, privacy, cyber-crime, identity theft prevention, risk management, business continuity and auditing, disaster recovery, and cyber terrorism.
-Prerequisite: ITM 431
+This course focuses on management aspects of IT security.
+The topics introduced are governmental regulations and laws on information security, privacy, cyber crime, identity theft prevention, risk

 ITM 439 Ethical Hacking

 This course focuses on the motivations, methods, and consequences of computer-system hacking.
 The topics covered include concepts and tools for penetration testing, techniques and technologies for detecting cyber attacks, identification of weaknesses in organizational information security, prevention of attacks, and countermeasures to mitigate attacks.
 Prerequisites: ITM 438 and CSC 340